top of page

 Many artists arrived in Istanbul to paint Roxolana, as the Europeans called Hürrem Khassaki Sultan.
 Diplomats, after having met her in the palace, reported she was neither beautiful nor tall but that she was charming.

-Neither Suleiman, nor his wife, the protagonist of this chapter, Hürrem Haseki Sultan, probably never visited Jerusalem.
-Nevertheless, she built, financed and remotely supervised the construction of a huge complex of buildings now named after her.
-But who is she and why is she so intriguing?
-One of the reasons, is the great love story between the magnificent and illustrious emperor and the harem girl, a Christian slave.
-Young and ambitious, she fetches the great king's attention, and becomes his one and only wife, contrary to custom and tradition, and places her descendants on the throne of the Empire and, in effect, creates the continuation of the Sultanate's dynasty.
+It is unlikely that either Suleiman or his wife, the central figure of this chapter, Hürrem Haseki Sultan, ever visited Jerusalem.
+Despite this, she orchestrated, funded, and oversaw the construction of a significant complex of buildings that now bears her name.
+But who is she, and what makes her so captivating?
+One reason is the remarkable love story between the esteemed emperor and the harem girl, a Christian slave.
+Ambitious and young, she captured the emperor's attention and became his sole wife, defying custom and tradition.
+Her influence ensured that her descendants ascended to the throne of the empire, thereby securing the continuation of the sultanate's dynasty.

-Her origin was from western Ukraine, a county called Ruthenia, then part of the Kingdom of Poland.
-A priest's daughter, probably, she fell captive to Tatar raiders, who kidnapped her and sold her to slavery in Istanbul.
-There is no certainty about her original name, but it might have been Alexandra Lisowska.
-She was bought for the Sultan's Hareem.
-There, she received the title of Hürrem ("the cheerful" in ancient Persian) Haseki Sultan (the Sultan's favorite).
-In the West, she is known as Roxolana, or Ruslana, or the "Red."
-We will call her Hürrem.
+She originated from western Ukraine, specifically a region known as Ruthenia, which was then part of the Kingdom of Poland.
+Likely the daughter of a priest, she was captured by Tatar raiders who abducted her and sold her into slavery in Istanbul.
+While her original name is uncertain, it might have been Alexandra Lisowska.
+She was purchased for the Sultan's Harem, where she was given the title of Hürrem ("the cheerful" in ancient Persian) Haseki Sultan (the Sultan's favorite).
+In the West, she is referred to as Roxolana, Ruslana, or the "Red."
+We will refer to her as Hürrem.

-At that time the Sultan had no official wife.
-The most influential woman in the harem was the sultan's mother (Valide-Sultan).
-The harem concubines were meant to entertain and have children.
-As soon as a possible candidate for heir was born, he was sent with his mother, as an adolescent, away from Istanbul and the palace, for his own and his mother's safety, but also that of the Sultan himself.
-In the Sultan's court in Constantinople, as in its Byzantine predecessor, the dagger, the strangling cord and the poison vial, were very common means of self-promotion or survival - it was better to be careful.
+During that period, the Sultan did not have an official wife.
+The most influential figure in the harem was the Sultan's mother, known as the Valide-Sultan.
+The role of the harem concubines was to provide entertainment and bear children.
+Once a potential heir was born, he, along with his mother, was sent away from Istanbul and the palace during his adolescence to ensure their safety, as well as the Sultan's.
+In the Sultan's court in Constantinople, much like its Byzantine predecessor, the use of daggers, strangling cords, and poison vials were common methods for self-promotion or survival, necessitating caution.

 Press photos to enlarge